VeritasSoftware/WebRTC/README.md

 On the video chat page, select "Local" in the dropdown in one browser first.

-Then, "Remote" in the other browser to see the communication.
+Then, "Remote" in the other browser.

 Make sure to allow camera & microphone access when prompted by the browser.